Cloud8/Metablock/Readme.md

   - RDF files
   - Solr search index as defined by the VuFind discovery system

-##### RDF data analyzers

-  - Language analyzer: guesses the language of a resource desription from dcterms abstract or title property
-  - PDF Analyzer: uses external libraries (grobid, cermine) to extract bibliographic metadata and references from PDF documents

 ##### Indexing : writing RDF data to a Solr search index

   To build a solr index from a SPARQL service endpoint,